datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 `@possible_answers`
 - The smaller sample size had a wider spread than the larger sample size.
-[- The center of the two distributions was approximately the same.]
+- [The center of the two distributions was approximately the same.]
 - The larger sample size had more variability in its sampling distribution

 `@feedback`